Hypersensitive, Empathically Wired

-This Summer, I’m going to Italy, which is very exciting!
+This Summer, I’m going to be studying abroad in Italy, through the program ARTIS, which is very exciting!
 I can’t wait for Summer to start!
-I’m so excited! :D
+I’m so excited!

 Right now, it’s that awkward time of year where the mornings and evenings are extremely cold and windy, yet the middle of the day is warm and humid.

 Every morning that I wake up, I have no idea what to wear.
 Mother Nature, make up your mind already!
 Do you want it to be cold or warm?
 Just pick one!

 But please pick warm…I don’t like cold weather.